zerynth/docs/docs/reference/libs/ibmcloud/iot/docs/examples.md

 # Examples

-The following are a list of examples for lib.ibmcloud.iot
+The following are a list of examples for lib.ibmcloud.iot.

 ## Controlled Publish Period